nxhoaf/OwlProject/README.md

 ```

 ### Get triples in clicked HTML element
-This library provide us the possibility of getting an rdfa triple in a clicked HTML element.
-Here we have
+This library provide us a way to get rdfa triples in a clicked HTML element.
+We have
-two cases:
+two possiblities:

 1. The clicked element doesn't have a subject.
 For example `<span property="dc:creator">Joshua Bloch</span>`
 in our example